Human Subjects Research Frequently Asked Questions (FAQs)

 For individuals not affiliated with the University of Oregon, CITI accounts can be created and accessed through the CITI website.
 Once logged in, users can select "Affiliate with an Institution" to either select or add the University of Oregon to their user profile.

 If you have previously completed CITI training under another institutional affiliation, any courses in common with the UO requirement will automatically count towards completion of the UO requirement.
 You will need to affiliate with the University of Oregon on the CITI website and update your CITI profile with your UO email.
 Verify that your name and email in CITI match to what is listed in the RAP (preferred first name, last name, and UO email).
 For the RAP to integrate properly, the individual's first name in their CITI profile must match the preferred first name as listed in DuckWeb.
 The last name and email address as must match what is listed in the University of Oregon database (Banner).
-If you are having trouble accessing your existing CITI account, please contact the CITI Program Support Center directly at https://about.citiprogram.org/en/contact-us/.
+If you are having trouble accessing your existing CITI account, please contact the CITI Program Support Center directly.

 Back to the top